NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 CERTIFIED CANADIAN COUNSELLOR

-I offer a compassionate, somatic approach for those whose depression shows up as overwhelm, tension, or people-pleasing, helping you heal relational wounds and reconnect with yourself.
+I offer a compassionate, somatic approach for those whose depression shows up as overwhelm, tension, or people-pleasing.
+Using EMDR, Narrative, and Somatic-Attachment Therapy, I help you heal relational wounds and reconnect with yourself.

 REGISTERED PROVISIONAL PSYCHOLOGIST

-I offer a grounded, safe space for BIPOC individuals whose depression is connected to racial trauma, discrimination, or feeling hopeless, helping you find a new sense of self-worth and control.
+I offer a grounded, safe space for adults, teens, and BIPOC individuals whose depression is connected to racial trauma, discrimination, or feeling hopeless.
+Using CBT, DBT, and EMDR, I help you find a new sense of self-worth and control.

 CERTIFIED CANADIAN COUNSELLOR

-I offer warm, trauma-informed care for individuals whose depression is rooted in trauma, grief, chronic pain, or caregiver fatigue, helping you feel safe, seen, and supported as you heal.
+I offer warm, trauma-informed care for adults and teens whose depression is rooted in trauma, grief, chronic pain, or caregiver fatigue.
+Using EMDR and Somatic Therapy, I help you feel safe, seen, and supported as you heal.

 Why does life feel so hard right now?